 For the Reporting Party: Halifax staff will collect evidence, check for injuries, address pregnancy concerns, and address the possibility of exposure to sexually transmitted diseases and infections.
 If you have changed clothing since the assault, bring the clothing you had on at the time of the assault with you to the hospital in a clean, sanitary container such as a clean paper grocery bag or wrapped in a clean sheet (plastic containers do not breathe, and may render evidence useless).
 If you have not changed clothes, bring a change of clothes with you to the hospital, if possible, as they will likely keep the clothes you are wearing as evidence.
 You can take a support person with you to the hospital, and they can accompany you through the exam, if you want.
 Do not disturb the crime scene — leave all sheets, towels, etc. that may bear evidence for the police to collect.

 No. The seriousness of sexual misconduct is a major concern and the University does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of sexual misconduct.
 The University provides amnesty from any consequences for minor policy violations that occur during or come to light as the result of a reporting party’s report of sexual misconduct.
 However, in the interest of safety, flight students may be grounded from flight activity until they are emotionally and physically prepared to return to the cockpit.
-The Health Center and Counseling Services will assist students with this process and evaluation.
+The Health Center will assist students with this process and evaluation.
 It is not necessary for the reporting party to reveal to the flight department the details or circumstances of an assault.